 Lord's-day, April 25.
 This morning I spent about two hours in secret, and was enabled, more than ordinarily, to agonize for immortal souls: though it was early in the morning, and the sun scarcely shined at all, yet my body was quite wet with sweat.
 I felt myself much pressed, frequently of late, to plead for the meekness and calmness of the Lamb of God.
-O it is a sweet disposition, heartily to forgive all injuriès, to wish our greatest enemies as well as we do our own souls!
+O it is a sweet disposition, heartily to forgive all injuries, to wish our greatest enemies as well as we do our own souls!
 Blessed Jesus, may I daily be more and more conformed to thee!
 At night I was exceedingly melted with divine love, and had a sense of the blessedness of the upper world.
 Those words hung upon me, with much sweetness, Psa. lxxxiv.
-7. "They go from strength to strength every one of them in Zion appeareth before God."
-O the near access that God sometimes gives us in our addresses to him!
+7. "They go from strength to strength or addresses that God sometimes gives us in our addresses to him!
 This may well be termed appearing before God; it is so indeed, in the true spiritual sense.
 I have not had such power of intercession these many months, both for God's children, and for dead sinners.
 I longed for the coming of my dear Lord: I longed to join the angelic hosts in praises, wholly free from imperfection.
 O the blessed moment hastens!
 All I want is to be more holy, more like my dear Lord.
 O for sanctification!
 My very soul pants for the complete restoration of the blessed image of my Saviour; that I may be fit for the blessed enjoyments and employments of the heavenly world.